Public intoxication

-Queensland will be the only state in Australia that will have a specific offence of public drunkenness.
+Americas

+Barbados

+Barbados maintains 16 years of age as when a person is legally able to consume alcohol in public.
+Although being disorderly while intoxicated is illegal and the Barbados Police Force can be asked to evict drunken individuals from public establishments.

+Brazil

+In Brazil, it is legal and usually socially acceptable to drink alcohol in public areas.
+Being publicly intoxicated is a misdemeanor, but laws are rarely, if ever, enforced.

 Canada

 In Canada, liquor is regulated by the provinces rather than the federal government.

 In British Columbia and Ontario, drinking in public and public intoxication are offenses.
-If an event is to take place in public with alcohol it must have a permit.
+Permits are required for events in public places that involve alcohol.
 In Ontario, having an open container in public garners a $125 fine and public drunkenness garners a $65 fine and detainment until sober.
 While liquor laws are similar in provinces, the laws in territories tend to be substantially different.
 For instance, in the Northwest Territories public intoxication can result in imprisonment or detention in a medical facility for up to 24 hours (NWT Liquor Act).